Heaven's Floor

 Heaven's Floor is a 2016 Canadian/American drama film written and directed by Lori Stoll.
 The film stars Clea DuVall, Timothy V Murphy, Toby Huss, Katie May Dunford and Nicole Sullivan.
 Heaven's Floor had its world premiere at the 2016 Cinequest Film Festival on March 4, 2016.

 Plot

 Julia, a Los Angeles photographer, joins an expedition to the Canadian Arctic.
-She arrives ill-equipped and later finds herself stranded when she is rescued by an eleven year old Inuit girl, Malaya, and her uncle.
+She arrives ill-equipped and later finds herself stranded when she is rescued by an eleven year old Inuk girl, Malaya, and her uncle.
 They take Julia to a small Inuit community where she becomes attached to Malaya.
 Later in Los Angeles Julia learns of tragic events in the Arctic and returns to adopt Malaya.
 Once in Los Angeles the little girl struggles to find acceptance.